André Chassaigne

-André Chassaigne (/fr/; born 2 July 1950) is a French politician who has presided over the Democratic and Republican Left group in the National Assembly since 2012.
-A member of the French Communist Party (PCF), he has been the member of the National Assembly for the 5th constituency of the Puy-de-Dôme department since 2002.
+André Chassaigne (/fr/; born 2 July 1950) is a French politician and member of the French Communist Party (PCF).
+He served as a member of the National Assembly for the 5th constituency of Puy-de-Dôme from 2002 to 2025, and presided over the Democratic and Republican Left group from 2012 to 2025.
+He was the New Popular Front's candidate for the presidency of the National Assembly following the 2024 legislative elections, narrowly losing to Yaël Braun-Pivet.